kgateway-dev/kgateway.io/content/docs/reference/api/components/aws.proto.sk.md

 ### LambdaFunctionSpec

-Each Lambda Function Spec contains data necessary for Gloo to invoke Lambda functions:
+Each Lambda Function Spec contains data necessary for {{< reuse "docs/snippets/product-name.md" >}} to invoke Lambda functions:
 - name of the function
 - qualifier for the function